AdamCoscia/eve-online-research/CONTRIBUTING.md

   - `git add .gitattributes`

 After performing those steps, you'll be able to fetch/merge/pull/commit/etc. all of the `.csv` files in the repository!

+#### When To Upload

+When creating/modifying `.csv` files, realize that these files can be (and usually are) ***LARGE***.
+Large in the context of Github is any file over `100Mb`.
+Thus, the above plug-in will track all `.csv` files being created and upload them to remote storage to avoid uploading large files directly to the repositoriy's page.

+That being said, ***ONLY UPLOAD FILES WHEN YOU ARE CERTAIN YOU WILL BE PRESERVING IT FOR FUTURE PURPOSES***.
+In other words, store your new/modified `.csv` files ***LOCALLY*** for a while until you are certain that it will be used later.
+I would give about a few weeks time to wait.
+There is ***LIMITED*** storage available, so make every upload count!!

 #### Issues